Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: The primitive self-duplicating recursor

 \begin{proof} The rank, max, and sum formulas are immediate from $v_i=(b,\ldots,b)$.
 Direct additive aggregation literally computes the sum of contributions.
-Dependency-pair projection discards multiplicity and keeps only the recursive-call skeleton. \end{proof}
+Dependency-pair projection discards multiplicity and keeps only the recursive-call pattern. \end{proof}

+\begin{remark}[Dimension-inflation reading] The canonical orbit is an injectively indexed one-parameter curve, while its live payload carrier has $i+1$ coordinates at stage $i$.
+Thus intrinsic trace parameter count remains one while direct carrier dimension grows linearly.
+This is the geometric form of the $\ell^0/\ell^1$ mismatch. \end{remark}